McDonald's recipe for success may need focus on consumers, workers

 Faith Popcorn, founder and CEO of marketing consulting firm BrainReserve, would like to see McDonald's embrace the lower-income consumers that account for a big share of its diners and employees.

-"They should be the champions of the 99 percent," said Popcorn, who has worked with McDonald's in the past and advised some of the best known U.S. consumer brands, including Coca-Cola Co (KO.N) and Campbell Soup Co (CPB.N).
+"They should be the champions of the 99 percent," said Popcorn, who has worked with McDonald's in the past and advised some of the best known U.S. consumer brands, including Coca-Cola Co and Campbell Soup Co.

 She advised the company to take concrete steps, such as serving healthier fast food and encouraging franchisees to follow McDonald's corporate leadership to raise wages for restaurant crew members.